sdvdxl/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 Regular expressions are surrounded by `/` characters and use [Golang's regular expression syntax](http://golang.org/pkg/regexp/syntax/).
 Use regular expressions when selecting measurements and tags.

->**Note:** You cannot use regular expressions to specify multiple databases or retention policies.
+>**Note:** You cannot use regular expressions to specify multiple databases, retention policies, or fields.

 The [sample data](../query_language/data_exploration.html#sample-data) need to be more intricate for the following sections.
 Assume that the database `water` now holds several measurements: `h2o_feet`, `h2o_quality`, `h2o_pH`, `average_temperature`, and `h2o_temperature`.
 Please note that every measurement besides `h2o_feet` contains fictional data.